mkumm/mkumm_blog/content/now/regular-exercise/index.md

 ## Problem

-My energy levels were getting so bad I was having trouble making it through the day without a nap.
-By Saturday I barely had enough energy to enjoy part of the weekend.
+My energy level was getting really bad and I was having trouble making it through the day.
+By Saturday I barely had enough energy to enjoy even a small part of the weekend.
+I decided I needed to see if there was something I could do.

 ## Decision

-I decided I had to do something.
-I time-boxed 6 weeks to make raising my energy levels my highest priority.
-Higher than my work, other commitments everything.
-After getting blood work and not seeing anything obvious that would affect my energy, I tried a few things.
-What worked best for me was good old exercise.
-I have a gym less than a 10 minute walk and so I signed up pretty much sight unseen just because of how close it was (and pretty cheap).
+I time-boxed 6 weeks to make improving my energy level my highest priority.
+After getting blood work and not seeing anything obvious, I started reading and experimenting.
+I won't share everything, but I "discovered" what most people already know.

-## What I am Doing
+## What's Working

+Exercise and a change to my eating habits.
-4 days a week I walk to my gym before our morning coffee and ride the bike 20 minutes, 10 minutes on the treadmill and a little lifting.
-3 days a week I walk at least 30 minutes and 1 day off.
+- 4 days a week I walk to my gym before my morning coffee

-I tend to cook most of my meals, so that wasn't difficult but I did cut out most of the snacking and keep sugary and highly-processed foods down maybe 90% from where I was.
+   - ride the bike 20 minutes
+   - 10 minutes on the treadmill
+   - little lifting.
+- 3 days a week I walk at least 30 minutes.
+- Eating on a normal schedule (9:30, 12:30, 3:30, 6:30)
+- Big reduction in sugar and highly-processed foods
+- Taught myself "taking a break" does not mean "eat junk food"

 ## Results

 In the three weeks that I have been exercising my energy is back to where it was several years ago.
-I have Peter Attia to thank (from his podcast and book) to encourage me to just start where I am and make sure that I keep a sustainable, but improving pace.
+I have [Peter Attia](https://peterattiamd.com/) to thank (podcast and book) to encourage me to just start where I am and make sure that I keep a sustainable schedule and effort level.
+Increase effort when I am ready.
+I haven't lost any kilograms yet, but my clothes fit better which is a great bonus.

-My clothes are fitting better as well.